HyperCells/HyperCells.github.io/source/index.rst

 While most tutorials focus on examples from condensed matter physics and the supercell method, **HyperCells** has a much broader scope and can be used anywhere where hyperbolic lattices and their symmetries are of interest, independent of a potential momentum-space description.

+We also provide a Github repository with a |library of graphs| generated with **HyperCells**, which can be used without the need to install the package.
+Check out the |documentation on the file format| to use them in your own projects.
+Alternatively, you can import them in Mathematica using the **HyperBloch** package.

 .. toctree::